sandroguedes/fip02_hawaiiantropic/README.md

 ![Image](https://raw.githubusercontent.com/sandroguedes/s_guedesdesouza_FIP/master/images/Gallery_01_All.png)

-## Description
+## Welcome to Hawaii
 Together, we seek the beauty and joy in all things: Our body, ourselves, our community.
-To that end, we put together a selection of flavours that are each inspired by one of these core concepts so that our customers become inspired to try living life the Hawaiian Way.
+To that end, we put together a selection of flavours that are each inspired by a Hawaiian core concept so that our customers become inspired to try living life the Hawaiian Way.

+If you would like to know more, download/clone from master and start from index.html to see what it's all about.

-All that said, grab a drink and join us!
+Like what you see?
+Well, grab a drink and join us!

 ## Installation